ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 ## Decision

+Implement the copy-on-write approach.
+As we need COW for change tracking anyway, it makes sense to also use this approach for the internal cache.
+This also does not require any changes or restrictions to the current API.

+We keep a copy of all keys returned by the backends in memory.
+We use `ksBelow` to only return the keys the user requested on `kdbGet`.
+On `kdbSet` we use the cached in-memory keys to fill in the missing keys outside of `parentKey` that are needed for all the backends to save.

 ## Rationale

 Semantics can be provided without additional code or overhead in the core.

 ## Implications

+- We need to implement the copy-on-write decision

 ## Related Decisions